 Even though this place is still closely connected to the jungle, its beach location is an absolute plus!

-This place is super popular, so check availability in time!
+This place is super popular, so check availibility in time!

 In Casa Rosada, you can book private cabins, as well as, shared dorm beds.